 Most healthcare professionals recommend against using fluoroquinolones (a type of antibiotic) because the risks outweigh the benefits.
 Medics will usually only prescribe these if your infection is resistant to other antibiotics.

-If you have frequent urinary tract infections, defined as two episodes of cystitis in six months, doctors may recommend alternative treatments.
+If you have frequent urinary tract infections, defined as two episodes of cystitis in six months, doctors may also recommend alternative treatments.
 For example, they may prescribe low-dose antibiotics that you take for six months or longer.
 They may also recommend taking a dose of antibiotics after intercourse if your UTIs relate to sex.
-Lastly, if you are at menopause age, they may recommend vaginal estrogen therapy.
-This treatment adjusts the bacterial flora in the urinary tract, making it less likely you will get another infection.

 Finally, doctors may prescribe intravenous antibiotics if you have a severe UTI.
 These flood your bloodstream with bacteria-fighting compounds, helping to fight off sepsis.